upf-gti/CGFrameworkStudent/README.md

 In addition you need to install *CMake* which can be downloaded from [here](https://cmake.org/download/).
 Select "Windows x64 Installer" for the last version.
 Remember to set **"Add CMake to PATH"** when asked while installing, otherwhise you won't be able to call CMake from the terminal.

-Once you have all required software go to the project folder and run this on a windows console:
+Once you have all required open a Windows Terminal, go to the project folder and do this steps:
 ```console
 mkdir build
 cd build